Madeeha-Anjum/multi-tenancy-system/README.md

 ## Installation :wrench:

+### Pre-requisites :clipboard:

-1. Clone the repository:
+1. Clone the repository

-2. Create a virtual environment: (Optional but recommended)
+2. Create a virtual environment

     ```bash
     python3 -m venv .venv
     source .venv/Scripts/activate
     ```

-3. Install dependencies using pip:
+3. Install [PDM](https://pdm.fming.dev/) (Python Development Master) package manager:

     ```bash
-    pip install -r requirements.txt
+        pip install pdm
     ```

+    - PDM is a modern Python package manager with a focus on simplicity and ease of use.
+It allows you to specify dependencies in a `pyproject.toml` file and install them using a lock file.

+4. Install dependencies using pdm:

+    ```bash
+    pdm install
+    ```

-4. Create a `.env` file in the root directory and add the following environment variables:
+5. Create a `.env` file in the root directory and add the following environment variables:

     ```env
     ENVIRONMENT=development